-For M. Atwood, the prize comes at a moment of renewed cultural relevance for “The Handmaidâ€™s Tale,” which has sold more than 8 million English copies worldwide.
+For Atwood, the prize comes at a moment of renewed cultural relevance for “The Handmaidâ€™s Tale”.
+This celebrated book has sold over 8 million copies in English and been adapted into a popular series.
 At 79, sheâ€™s not only Canada’s most famous living writer but also the prizeâ€™s oldest winner.
-In addition, she became the fourth author to have won the prize twice as she did for the first time in 2000 with her historical fiction novel “The Blind Assassin”.
+In addition, she became the fourth author to have won the prize twice.
+She first won it in 2000 with her historical fiction novel “The Blind Assassin”.
 How inspiring is that?

 Margaret Atwood is the author of 60 books of fiction, poetry and critical essays.
-Among her numerous honors and awards there are a Guggenheim Fellowship, a Molson Award, the Ida Nudel Humanitarian Award, and a Canada Short Fiction Award.
+She has won numerous honors and awards.
+These include a Guggenheim Fellowship, a Molson Award, the Ida Nudel Humanitarian Award, and a Canada Short Fiction Award.
 Her novels include “Cat’s Eye”, shortlisted for the Booker Prize, “Alias Grace”, which won the Giller Prize in Canada and the Premio Mondello in Italy, “Oryx and Crake”, also shortlisted for the Man Booker Prize.
-The writer was also awarded the Prince of Asturias Prize for Literature in 2008.
+The writer also won the Prince of Asturias Prize for Literature in 2008.

 This may seem achievable only thanks to the biggest publishing companies that represent many celebrities.
 However, M. Atwood proves us that the path towards recognition doesnâ€™t have to start with prestigious names on your book cover.
 Of course, probably many heard about this writer only after the dystopian story “The Handmaid’s Tale” hit the screens; this 1985â€™ novel will undoubtedly be the book that established the Margaret Atwood’s name for good.
-Nonetheless, she has earned her place in the literary world way before Offredâ€™s character was born.
+Nonetheless, she earned her place in the literary canon well before Offredâ€™s character existed.

 In conclusion, M. Atwood makes one thing clear: with much hard work and an entire heart, a small-scale production can become a starting point towards great achievements.
 Actually, even better: it can lead to making your writing dreams come true.